Querying Network State

 Query with Address Context

-// Query using address context
+// Query using explicit address context

 const result = await convex.query({